romangurevitch/jfrog-idea/README.md

 ### User guide

 #### Setting up JFrog Xray
-Go to Settings (Preferences) -> Other Settings -> JFrog Xray Configuration</br>
+Go to Settings (Preferences) -> Other Settings -> JFrog Xray Configuration

-Configure JFrog Xray URL and credentials</br>
+Configure JFrog Xray URL and credentials

-Test connection using ```Test Connection``` button</br>
+Test connection using ```Test Connection``` button

 #### View
-JFrog plugin consist with a window tool view, by default at the lower section of the screen.</br>
+JFrog plugin consist with a window tool view, by default at the lower section of the screen.

-The window tool can be accessed at: View -> Tool windows -> JFrog </br>
+The window tool can be accessed at: View -> Tool windows -> JFrog

 #### Scanning and viewing the results
-JFrog Xray scan performed on depenency changes in the project.</br>
+JFrog Xray scan performed on depenency changes in the project.

 For manual scan click ```Refresh``` button in JFrog Plugin tool window.

 #### Filtering issues and licenses